SumYuanLoong/TMS/airgap/cmds.md

 docker save -o <filename>.tar <imagename> - will import when exported from windows

-npm pack - results in a tgz file based on the app name and version defined in the package.json file need to add bundleDependencies = trues
+npm pack - results in a tgz file based on the app name and version defined in the package.json file need to add bundleDependencies = true

-docker load
+docker load <image.tar>

+LINUX cmds
+sha256sum <file>